JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code prints all the names defined by a compiled module
+This code imports a variable from a file and prints its value